rotators/Fo1in2/Tools/ModdersPack/scripting/hookscripts.md

 int     arg2 - skill being used

 int     ret0 - a new critter to override the user critter.
-Pass -1 to cancel the skill use, pass 0 to skip this return value int     ret1 - pass 1 to allow the skill being used in combat (only for dude_obj or critter being controlled by the player)
+Pass -1 to cancel the skill use, pass 0 to skip this return value int     ret1 - pass 1 to allow the skill to be used in combat (only for dude_obj or critter being controlled by the player)
 ```

 -------------------------------------------